IshanRTripathi/IshanRTripathi/README.md

    - <a href="https://github.com/IshanRTripathi/TaskScheduler"> Something similar to jira ( in progress )</a>
    - With the lockdown, there has been a surge in people who have started cooking at home and serving orders.
 There should be an online platform which serves as a mediator between home-chefs and customers ( uber for home-chefs )
    - Sarahaha clone, but with a few additional features for rewarding people who give positive feedbacks.
+   - Create a programming language specifically for coding, removing boilerplate stuffs, ex- we need to traverse a list and update the count of each character for creating a frequency map , creating a prefix sum array, etc.

 - 🌱 Things I’m currently learning:
    - JavaScript, Nodejs, Expressjs